-Under the superannuation guarantee, an employer needs to provide a minimum level of superannuation for employees or pay a superannuation guarantee charge on the superannuation guarantee shortfall.
+Under the superannuation guarantee, an employer needs to provide a minimum level of superannuation for employees.
+If the employer does not make the minimum contribution by the relevant date, the employer is required to pay the superannuation guarantee charge on the superannuation guarantee shortfall.
 The superannuation guarantee charge is not a superannuation contribution and is not tax deductible.
-Contributions made by employers to be offset against a superannuation guarantee charge liability are not deductible.
+Contributions made by employers to offset a superannuation guarantee charge liability are not deductible.

-Contributions paid by an employer for employees to a non-complying superannuation fund are fringe benefits (other than where the contributions are made for an exempt visitor) and may be subject to tax under the Fringe Benefits Tax Assessment Act 1986.
+Contributions paid by an employer to a non-complying superannuation fund on behalf of an employee are generally fringe benefits (other than where the contributions are made for an exempt visitor) and may be subject to tax under the Fringe Benefits Tax Assessment Act 1986.

 There is no limit on the amount of contributions that can be claimed as a deduction by an employer contributing to a complying superannuation fund or RSA for employees under the age of 75 years old.
 However, the employee may be subject to excess contributions tax if their concessional contributions in a financial year exceed \$25,000.
-This tax is levied at the tax rate of 31.5% where the employee's concessional contributions in a financial year exceed their concessional contributions cap.
-A transitional arrangement allows a higher cap of \$50,000 for concessional contributions for 2009-10, 2010-11 and 2011-12 for individuals aged 50 years old or older on the last day of the income year.
+This tax is levied at the tax rate of 31.5% on the amount by which the employee's concessional contributions in a financial year exceed their concessional contributions cap.
+A transitional arrangement allows a higher cap of \$50,000 for concessional contributions for the 2011-12 income year for individuals aged 50 years old or older on the last day of the income year.